sklrsn/Telegram-Chat-Bot/README.md

 1.getupdates()
   - This API helps to retrieve from Telegram database.
 But we have to keep on polling to get contents.

-  - I used this method to create initial solution to this problem.

 2.setWebHook()
 -  This method sends an HTTPS POST request to the specified url, containing a JSON-serialized Update.
 In case of an unsuccessful request, we will give up after a reasonable amount of attempts.